-Questions on the written portion of the comprehensive examination will cover and integrate material from one research class and three content classes associated to the student's area of specialization.
+The written portion of the comprehensive examination will evaluate a student's mastery in the discipline of sport management.
+Students will be assessed in three areas: research/statistics, doctoral core, and the student's cognate area.
 The student must return the exam to the committee chair by the assigned date and time.
-Unless the student notifies the committee chair of extenuating circumstances and such circumstances are approved by the committee, failure to do so may result in the student being terminated from the program.
+Unless the student notifies the committee chair of extenuating circumstancprogram on a timely basis.
+The results of the evaluations will es and such circumstances are approved by the committee, failure to be distributed to the students by the coordinator of the doctoral do so may result in the student being terminated from the program.